Works with Alexa Overview

 Increase customer confidence with Certified for Humans

 Customers want devices that are simple to set up, reliable, and deliver the best experiences with Alexa.
 A product designated as Certified for Humans makes it easier for customers to discover it.
 Amazon features selected products in the Amazon Smart Home Store.
-The Certified for Humans certification makes your product eligible for co-marketing opportunities, including bundles with Echo devices.
+The Certified for Humans certification makes your product eligible for co-marketing opportunities, such as bundles with Echo devices.
 Review the Certified for Humans program guidelines to determine if your product is eligible.
 For details, see Get Your Device Certified for Humans.